0x41424142/qualysdk/README.md

 For more detailed information on the package, including how to get up and running, please see the [documentation](https://qualyspy.jakelindsay.uk).

+# Disclaimer

+This SDK tool is an independent project and is not an official product of Qualys.
+It has been developed and maintained solely by the names listed in the GitHub contributors list.
+Qualys has neither endorsed nor approved this SDK.

+Users of this SDK are advised to use it at their own risk and discretion.

+For official tools and support, please refer to the official Qualys resources and documentation.

 # TODO: